Improved Differentially Private Regression via Gradient Boosting: Appendix

-In Section~\ref{s.separation2}, we will prove a stronger and more fine-grained finite sample separation result.
-It says that even if we know a bounded support of the data a priori at $[-B,B]$, and even if we can choose the threshold $\tau$ optimally as a function of this bound $B$ and the sample size $n$, Boosted AdaSSP can adapt to the small-variance of the actual data distribution even if it runs only for $T=2$ steps while non-boosted AdaSSP with an optimally chosen $\tau$ cannot do any better than the worst-case that depends on the global boundedness parameter $B$.

-In Section~\ref{s.robustness}, we derive a new interpretation of Boosted (clipped) AdaSSP as an iterative optimization algorithm optimizing a ``robustified'' objective function from a fixed-point iteration persepctive.
-This offers new theoretical insight into the practical benefits of choosing large $T$ and small $\tau$.
+In this section, we provide some additional theoretical justification of BoostedAdaSSP. \begin{itemize} \item In Section~\ref{s.separation2}, we will prove a more fine-grained finite sample separation result between one-shot AdaSSP and BoostedAdaSSP: even if we know a bounded support of the data a priori at $[-B,B]$, and even if we can choose the threshold $\tau$ optimally as a function of this bound $B$ and the sample size $n$, BoostedAdaSSP can already adapt to the small-variance of the actual data distribution with $T=2$ steps, while non-BoostedAdaSSP with an optimally chosen $\tau$ cannot do any better than the worst-case that depends on the global boundedness parameter $B$. \item In Section~\ref{s.robustness}, we derive a new interpretation of BoostedAdaSSP as an iterative optimization algorithm optimizing a ``robustified'' objective function from a fixed-point iteration perspective.
+This analysis offers new theoretical insight into the practical benefits of choosing large $T$ and small $\tau$. \end{itemize}

 Throughout this section, $[x]_{[a, b]} = \min(\max(x, b), a)$ denotes the clipping operator.
 To avoid the notational collision with the $\mu$-Gaussian Differential Privacy, we use define $\rho := \mu^2$ and will use $\rho$ for the privacy parameter throughout the section.
 This can be interpreted as $\rho$-zCDP or $\sqrt{\rho}$-GDP.
 The symbol $\mu$ will reserved for the mean of the random variable.